 The structured sentencing guidelines consider several factors including:

 - the class of felony or misdemeanor;

 - the criminal record for the person facing charges; and

 - aggravating or mitigating factors.

 Charges for theft and property crimes are serious and complex matters, but experienced legal counsel can help.
 If you have been arrested for theft, burglary or possessing stolen goods, contact a Raleigh theft and property crimes defense lawyer at Coolidge Law Firm.
-Call (919) 239-8448 to schedule a free case evaluation.
+Call (919) 239-8448 or fill out the form below to schedule a free case evaluation.